Architectural Review Boards in Westchester: Which Towns Have Them and What They Look For

 Bronxville — Design Review Committee (DRC)

 One square mile of Westchester’s most architecturally consistent housing stock, defended by decades of careful DRC review.
 Almost any exterior change visible from a public way triggers DRC.
-Twice-monthly meetings (cadence and capacity vary), and submissions need to be polished and complete to clear without deferral.
-Construction premium runs 30–50% above county average, driven heavily by DRC material specs.
+The DRC is a sub-committee of the Bronxville Planning Board that meets monthly; confirm the current meeting cadence with the village.
+Submissions need to be polished and complete to clear without deferral.
+Construction in Bronxville generally runs well above the county average, with DRC material specifications a meaningful driver of the premium.
+(For the full Bronxville renovation playbook, including DRC submission expectations.)

 Scarsdale — Board of Architectural Review (BAR)

-Active monthly review on virtually every exterior change including windows, siding, roofing, additions, fences, and even paint colors in some scenarios.
-Monthly meeting cadence with capped agenda; deferrals on incomplete submissions cost 30 days.
-Construction premium runs 25–40% above county average.
-The pre-submission meeting offered free by the building department is one of the most undervalued resources in Scarsdale renovation.
+Active monthly review on most exterior changes including windows, siding, roofing, additions, fences, and in some cases paint colors.
+Monthly meeting cadence with capped agenda; deferrals on incomplete submissions tend to push projects to the next month.
+Construction in Scarsdale generally runs well above the county average, reflecting BAR material specifications and the village’s housing stock.
+The pre-submission meeting (often offered through the building department) is a useful resource in Scarsdale renovation — verify availability and format with the village.

 Irvington — ARB plus Historic Preservation